jwatelet/friends-quote/README.md

 # README

 A friend of mine is an absolute genius.
 He's a really gifted developer, and he likes saying punchlines.
-This app is made for collect every punchlines of our genius friends.
+This app is made to collect every punchlines of our genius friends.

 ## Getting started